lilytaoyy/PNL-coding-test/README.md

 ### Task 2

 This task aimed at computing volumes of different brain regions.
 To do so, we have to first superimpose a given T1w image upon an standard image whose region boundaries are known utilizing the ANTs package.
-However, I have encountered environment compatibility issues when installing ANTs (linux based) to my laptop with macOS.
-Thus, I implemented my pipeline without having a properly registered image, but the pipeline should be able to adapt to images that undergo a successful registration process.

 ##### Run the pipeline:
 ```python3 task2.py```